3vorp/faithful-utilities/README.md

+> [!WARNING]
+> Some of these tools have been made redundant by Faithful web app improvements, and most of the others are planned to be migrated at some point.
+That's essentially to say that this repository has effectively entered a maintenance-only stage and no new tools are planned (all future tool ideas will likely be integrated into the web app directly where possible).

 These are a collection of various utilities I've made to ease Faithful database management and usage.

 **All utilities are stored in the [`tools/`](./tools/) folder.**